The fastest appreciating city in the fastest appreciating state continues to show strength as home price growth in Boise tops 12 percent.

 - Nampa - $250,000

 Lisa carefully studies the local housing market to give her clients the edge when buying or selling a home in Idaho.
 We Know Boise is a full-service real estate team that combines our LOCAL expertise with traditional know-how to create exceptional results for each of our clients.

 Love Where You Live

 Real Estate Markets

-Information in this market report was obtained from the Intermountain MLS (IMLS) on October 7th, 2019.
+Information in this We Know Boise market report was obtained from the Intermountain MLS (IMLS) on October 7th, 2019.
 Deemed reliable but not guaranteed.
 City data refers to single-family homes on less than one acre, while county data includes homesites of all sizes.
 Current inventory is calculated on a twelve-month rolling average.
 Combining existing homes for sale with new construction is the best way to gauge current home prices and Boise housing market trends.
 New house prices are much more volatile and can create unreliable comparisons, particularly on a month to month basis.